-Acquiring a degree in manufacturing systems engineering from the University of Pennsylvania was a smart move for Daniel Green; his family firm, which dates back to 1866 Canton (Guangzhou), specialises in building materials and engineering equipment.
+Getting a degree in manufacturing systems engineering from the University of Pennsylvania was a smart move for Daniel Green; his family firm, which dates back to 1866 Canton (Guangzhou), specialises in building materials and engineering equipment.
 Young Green was an equity analyst in the US before returning to Hong Kong to work with his father, Michael.
-His brother, Joshua, remains in finance, but holds a place on the Arnhold Group board.
+His brother, Joshua, is in finance, but remains on the Group’s board.

 Chairman and CEO, Harilela Group

 Backed by a board of family members, Aron Harilela took the reins at Harilela Group after his father and the group’s founder, Hari Harilela, passed away.
-He is responsible for acquisitions at the company, which launched its first hotel in 1961 and now has several hotels around the globe, including a new one, The Hari, set to open in Hong Kong in 2021.
-A supporter of local universities, he was elected as chairman of the Hong Kong General Chamber of Commerce.
+He is responsible for acquisitions at the company, which launched its first hotel in 1961 and now has several hotels around the globe, including a new one, The Hari, which opened in Wan Chai earlier this year.
+A supporter of local universities, he was elected as chairman of the Hong Kong General Chamber of Commerce in May 2018.

 Daisy Ho Chiu-fung

-With father Stanley Ho’s retirement in the summer of 2018, Daisy Ho has stepped into the chairman’s hot seat at his flagship casino company, SJM Holdings.
+Daughter of the late Stanley Ho, Daisy Ho stepped into the chairman’s hot seat at her father’s flagship casino company, SJM Holdings following his retirement in 2018.
 She is also sister Pansy Ho’s lieutenant at Shun Tak Holdings, serving as Deputy Managing Director of the family’s extensive property, transportation and hotel investments in the enclave.
-Outside Macau, she chairs the Hong Kong Ballet board and advises her Alma mater, University of Toronto.
+Outside Macau, she chairs the Hong Kong Ballet board.

 Pansy Ho Chiu-king

-Group Executive Chairman and Managing Director, Shun Tak Holdings Ltd
+Chairman, CEO and Director, Shun Tak Holdings Ltd

 Sabrina Ho Chiu-yeng